Advanced Clinical Practitioner (Advanced Clinical Practitioner Degree Apprenticeship)

 The emphasis on work-based learning rather than classroom teaching distinguishes this course from more traditional taught courses.
 The co creation and collaboration between the workplace and academic facilitators is innovative and embraces the ethos of overall course philosophy and design.
 A learning facilitator will be employed with a particular remit to work with practice-based assessors and mentors in order to assure the quality of clinical and work-based learning/assessments.

-This course has a strong clinical focus throughout all modules with specialist pathways being offered in: Mental Health; Primary Care; Critical Care; Emergency and Urgent Care in addition to the Generic Adult pathway.
+This course has a strong clinical focus throughout all modules with specialist pathways being offered in: Mental Health, Primary Care and Critical Care, in addition to the Generic Adult pathway.